Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: The lp - and linfty -Heisenberg groups

 \section{The \texorpdfstring{$\ell^1$}{lp}- and \texorpdfstring{$\ell^\infty$}{linfty}-Heisenberg groups}

 We will finally consider the $\ell^p$-Heisenberg group, where $p = 1$ or $p = \infty$.
 As the $\ell^1$-Heisenberg group and the $\ell^\infty$-Heisenberg group are isomorphic as metric measure spaces, it is sufficient to focus on the $\ell^1$-Heisenberg group.
 In this case, the Hamiltonian formalism pursued in \cref{sec:geometry} is more difficult to implement due to the fact that the $\ell^1$-sub-Finsler norm is not strictly convex.
 As we have seen, the dual angle $\theta^\circ$ is not always uniquely determined by $\theta$ if $p = 1$.
 We will adopt the approach proposed in \cite{duc} and \cite{breuillard--ledonne2013}, based on Busemann's isoperimetric inequality in the plane with an $\ell^1$-norm.
 In those works, from which we borrow the following result, the authors also studied the Heisenberg group equipped with polygonal sub-Finsler metrics.

+We say that a continuous path in $\R^2$ is an $\ell^\infty$-arc if it parametrises a subset of an $\ell^\infty$-sphere.
 There are three kinds of geodesics in the $\ell^1$-Heisenberg group.

 \begin{proposition}[{\cite[Section 6.]{breuillard--ledonne2013}}] A horizontal curve $\gamma(t) = (x(t), y(t), z(t))$ joining the identity to $(x, y, z)$ is a minimising constant speed geodesic of the $\ell^1$-Heisenberg group if and only if, \begin{enumerate}[label=\normalfont(\roman*)] \item when $0 \leq |z| \leq \frac{1}{2} |xy|$, the projection $(x(t), y(t))$ is a minimising constant speed geodesic for the $\ell^1$-norm on the plane, joining $(0, 0)$ to $(x, y)$ and covering a signed area $z$.
 These geodesics are never unique unless $\abs{z} = \frac{1}{2}\abs{x y}$;